MaderHatt3r/sf-so/README.txt

 	-Detect name changes and ask the user if the Google file name should be changed, if a new copy should be made with the new name, or to save changes to the current Google Drive filename.

+	-Always have a backup of your document, even if you haven't saved yet.
+		--Have the option to automatically delete the document from Google Drive if the document was never saved before exiting (not recommended) but available.